ewpratten/ewpratten.com/src/_posts/2024-07-26-camping-radio.md

 So I began searching for *literally anything conductive*, and came across a pile of spools of 24-ft "lamp wire".

 Lamp wire looks like speaker wire, so I figured its probably fine.
 Although the **24ft** part was a bit more of a problem.
-You generally don't want to build your antennas *too short*, but :man_shrugging: thats what antenna tuners are for I guess.
+You generally don't want to build your antennas *too short*, but 🤷‍♂️ thats what antenna tuners are for I guess.

 Armed with a surprisingly large amount of wire, I began the process of splicing and measuring.